• Menu

 • The spiral staircase designed by Borromini

-• The fresco by Pietro da Cortona on the ceiling of the central salon.
-Entitled the Triumph of Divine Providence, it is an allegory of the power of the Barberini family.
+• The immense fresco on the ceiling of the grand salon, painted by Pietro da Cortona, titled the Triumph of Divine Providence, an allegory of the Barberini family’s power.

 Palazzo Barberini - ceiling - Pietro da Cortona

-The collections of the National Gallery of Ancient Art in Rome
+The Collections of Rome’s National Gallery of Ancient Art

-The National Gallery of Ancient Art boasts one of the largest collections of paintings in Italy.
+The National Gallery of Ancient Art boasts one of Italy’s largest collections of paintings.

-The museum exhibits works ranging from the 11th to the 18th century, but is particularly famous for its paintings from the 15th, 16th and 17th centuries with in particular:
+While the museum features works ranging from the 11th to the 18th century, it is particularly renowned for its 15th, 16th, and 17th-century masterpieces, including:

-• Christ and the Woman Taken in Adultery by Tintoretto
+• Tintoretto’s Christ and the Woman Taken in Adultery

-• The Adoration of the Shepherds and The Baptism of Christ by El Greco
+• El Greco’s Adoration of the Shepherds and The Baptism of Christ

 Palazzo Barberini - Caravaggio - Judith and Holofernes

-The Palazzo Barberini is located halfway between the Galleria Borghese and the Roman Forum.
-The nearest public transports are:
+Palazzo Barberini is located halfway between the Borghese Gallery and the Roman Forum.
+The nearest public transport options are:

-The Palazzo Barberini is open Tuesday through Sunday, 8:30 a.m. to 7 p.m.
+Palazzo Barberini is open Tuesday to Sunday, from 10 AM to 7 PM (last entry at 6 PM).

 • Free for visitors under 18